Mentoring and Resettlement

 "Life is complicated.
 Jail isn't."

-Currently, there are 5 mentors, 2 are full-time and 3 are part-time, mainly covering Yorkshire and Humber, the North West and the North East.
-Each of the mentors enable In2Out to support participants more effectively with local knowledge of services and providers, meaning that we can be more responsive to participants’ needs, as well as reducing travel times and costs.
+Currently, there are 5 Mentor Coordinators, 2 are full-time and 3 are part-time, mainly covering Yorkshire and Humber, the North West and the North East.
+Supported by local volunteer mentors and befrienders, each of the Mentor Coordinators enable In2Out to support participants more effectively with local knowledge of services and providers, meaning that we can be more responsive to participants’ needs, as well as reducing travel times and costs.